D4dx-backend/ward-management/ward-management-system/COMPREHENSIVE_ENHANCEMENTS_SUMMARY.md

 │   ├── Can record visits to assigned wards
 │   ├── Can edit/delete own visits
 │   └── Can view all visits for assigned wards
-└── Ward Admin: Single ward access
+└── Ward Incharge: Single ward access
     ├── Can record any visits to their ward
     ├── Can edit/delete any visits to their ward
     └── Can view all visits to their ward